-The application can also be managed from the command line.

-If the application was installed with the bespoke installer, a helpful shortcut is available in the Start Menu: Start Command Prompt with adwatchd.

-This starts a Command Prompt window with the adwatchd executable in the PATH.
+For more advanced usage, the application can be managed from the command line.
+If the application was installed via the bespoke installer, a helpful shortcut is available in the Start Menu: Start Command Prompt with adwatchd.
+This will start a Command Prompt window with the adwatchd executable in the PATH.